 Biscayne Bay; 35 miles long and averaging about 7 miles wide is probably the only reason why I still live here.
-Somehow it's managed to survive Miami and it's relentless urban sprawl that has nearly choked off the Everglades.
-The constant flushing of the tides , the fortuitous halt to development on its western/southwestern reaches decades ago, and it's close proximity to the life giving currents of the Gulf Stream have spared The Bay from almost certain doom.
-Though not what it used to be, it's still home to all manner of marine life.
-Not to mention three of the most sought after and difficult to catch saltwater gamefish in the world; Bonefish, Permit, and Tarpon.
+Somehow it's managed to survive Miami's relentless urban sprawl that has nearly choked off the Everglades.
+The constant flushing of the tides , the fortuitous halt to development decades ago (God bless Lloyd Miller and many others) , it's eventual National Park status, and close proximity to the life giving currents of the Gulf Stream have spared The Bay from almost certain doom.
+Though not what it used to be, it's still home to all manner of marine life as well as three of the most sought after and difficult to catch saltwater gamefish in the world; Bonefish, Permit, and Tarpon.
 Finding them in all sorts of bottom and water depths in a single day is not uncommon.
 Combined with the Bay's notorious winds, it can be a demanding fishery that will frustrate even the most accomplished angler.

 Describe your image

 My personal favorite tormentor.
 These aren't your typical Belizan micros.
 Our permit hold heavyweight title status.
 15 to 20 pounders abound with titans in the 30+ pound category a relatively common sight.
 Nothing a well placed crab can't win over...most of the time.

 On fly, you may want to leave your sanity at the dock and bring a six pack though The Everest of fly fishing is not as impossible as you may think.
 Keep your morale up, nerves in check, and practice, practice, practice.
 When one of these things slinks into range you'll be glad you did.
 The first cast and the second correcting cast being your most important.
 Done right, a heart pounding inspection of the offering is sure to come.
 You're in God's hands after that.